India Glycols Q3 FY26: Margin Expansion Drives Profitability Despite Muted Revenue Growth

 Key Strengths & Risk Factors

-• Working Capital Efficiency: Debtors turnover ratio at record 30.92 times signals efficient receivables management
+• Working Capital Efficiency: Debtors turnover ratio reached 30.92 times for H1 FY26, indicating excellent receivables management

-• Diversified Revenue Base: Client portfolio spans textiles, agrochemicals, pharmaceuticals, personal care, reducing concentration risk
+• Diversified Revenue Streams: Serves multiple end-user industries including textiles, agrochemicals, pharmaceuticals, and personal care, reducing concentration risk

 POSITIVE CATALYSTS